DAY FIVE

 For the reindeer, we gathered in the morning, fully suited up, and hopped in a van to drive a short way to the farm.

-One of the first things we learned is that reindeer LOVE lichen – like an algae/fungus hybrid.
+One of the first things we learned is that reindeer LOVE lichen, which is like an algae/fungus hybrid.
+It’s the primary winter food source for reindeer across the Arctic — they can smell it and dig through snow to find it.
 Our guide (I wish I could remember her name, sorry!) had a big bagful and we were able to grab handfuls to hand-feed the reindeer.
 Definitely a one-of-a-kind fun experience!

-After they had their fill of a morning snack, we had a good amount of time to walk around through the forest among the herd and take pictures and just take in the peaceful atmosphere.
+After they had their fill of a morning snack, we had a good amount of time to walk around through the forest among the herd, take pictures, and just take in the peaceful atmosphere.

 After spending time out on the forest, we walked over to a little cottage where we sat down for a while to enjoy a warm berry juice that was heated in a kettle on the fire, and learn more about the Sámi culture.